Pesticide Users Medical Monitoring Program

-All users of Toxicity Class I pesticides shall participate in the Medical Monitoring Program for Pesticide Users.
+All users of Toxicity Class I and/or cholinesterase-inhibiting pesticides shall participate in the Medical Monitoring Program for Pesticide Users.

 - A Class I pesticide indicates that the pesticide is highly toxic and carries the signal word, DANGER or DANGER-POISON, on its label with a skull and crossbones symbol.
 This is based on an oral LD50 of a trace to 50 mg/kg (a few drops to a teaspoonful), dermal LD50 of a trace to 200 mg/kg, or inhalation LC50 of a trace to 0.2 mg/l.